siyuzhu99/siyuzhu99.github.io/content/publication/see-profiling-2025-1/index.md

 title: " Profiling the differences in strategy use in online multimodal reading: Associations with self-efficacy and reading task performance"
 authors:
 - admin
-- ZHU Xinhua
+- Xinhua Zhu
-- Yao Yuan
+- Yuan Yao
-- Cheong Choo Mui
+- Choo Mui Cheong
 date: "2025-09-01T00:00:00Z"
 doi: "Studies in Educational Evaluation"